Study skills for lifelong learning

 Note-taking methods

-Using Stile X in Years 7-10 should enable students to enter Years 11 and 12 with a full set of study skills.
+Using Stile's revision resources in Years 7 - 10 should enable students to enter Years 11 and 12 with a full set of study skills.
 By the end of Year 10, students should know how to take notes independently.
-Over Years 7-10, Stile X gradually removes scaffolding to ensure students can do this.
+Over Years 7-10, the scaffolding is gradually removed to ensure students can do this.
 The note-taking milestones for each year level are:

 • By the end of Year 7, students can use a scaffolded version of the outline note-taking method to revise.